wavetronix/guides/best-practices/README.md

 * Use [stubs and spies] \(not mocks\) in isolated tests.
 * Use a single level of abstraction within scenarios.
 * Use an `it` example or test method for each execution path through the method.
+* Use `subject` blocks to define valid built objects for one-line specs.
 * Use [assertions about state] for incoming messages.
 * Use stubs and spies to assert you sent outgoing messages.
 * Use a [Fake] to stub requests to external services.